IoT-Security-Using-Blockchain/Secure-IoMT-Edge-Data-via-Hyperledger-Fabric/README.md

     - Start the Fabric network
     - Deploy custom chaincode (for SpO₂ storage)
     - Start the MQTT listener
+>**⚠️ NOTE:** Keep the bash script inside the test-network directory, otherwise paths will be different

 ### 📜 Example Blockchain Transaction Log
 ```plaintext